COSC3020/theory-vs-practice-kkrweb/README.md

 This leads to performance that in many cases will not match theoretical calculations seen with asymptotics as closely as it is often made out or assumed to be.

+"Many cases" will lack adherence to asymptotic bounds and analysis as they may lack the input size to reach near asymptotic relevance.

+For instance, an algorithm might perform better than its worst case bound for most real world inputs but still be judged by its theoretical worst case scenario with asymptotic analysis.

+Additionally, judging an algorithm from defined best worst and average case type disregards considering how common these occurrences are within an algorithm.

+For instance, consider a potential implementation that has a best case runtime only when a list is completely sorted but manages to experience equal worst case runtime in a high number of the inputs it could be presented.

+Of course, this would be a bad implementation, but it gives an example of how consulting asymptotic bounds alone do not show some necessary context regarding implementations.